AndreiCalazans/andrei-calazans-blog/src/content/post/analyzing-app-start-android-systrace/index.md

 detailed performance data, including app start times, CPU usage, memory allocation, and more.
 This makes it an excellent choice for analyzing app start.

-However, it's abudance of features makes it actually hard to know how to get started.
+However, it's abundance of features makes it actually hard to know how to get started.

-For that reason here is a script that can help you get started.

 ## What Can You Check In Perfetto?